Andhra Pradesh State Election Commission

-Andhra Pradesh State Election Commission is a Constitutional authority agency of Andhra Pradesh, India.
-It was formed under the Articles 243-K and 243-ZA of Constitution of India.
-It conducts the Rural and Urban Local Body Elections in the Indian state of Andhra Pradesh.
+The Andhra Pradesh State Election Commission (APSEC) is a constitutional authority in the Indian state of Andhra Pradesh.
+It was established under the provisions of Articles 243-K and 243-ZA of the Constitution of India, which empower State Election Commissions to direct, control, and conduct elections to the local bodies.
+The Commission was constituted under the Andhra Pradesh Panchayat Raj Act, 1994.

 History

-The Andhra Pradesh State Election Commission was formed in June 1994.
+The Andhra Pradesh State Election Commission was formed on 17 June 1994.
 The 1st Local body elections to Municipalities and Panchayat Raj Institutions were held in March 1995.
 The 2nd and 3rd Local Body elections were held in 2000-2001 and 2005-2006 respectively.
 The 4th ordinary elections to Gram Panchayats were held in July 2013.
 The 4th ordinary elections to Municipalities were held in March 2014 and to those of MPTCs and ZPTCs in April 2014.

 Consequent on the bifurcation of the State, the Government of Andhra Pradesh constituted a State Election Commission for the State of Andhra Pradesh on 30 January 2016.

-Organization
+Organisation

-The State Election commission is headed by a State Election Commissioner appointed by the Governor of Andhra Pradesh.
-The State Election Commissioner holds his term for three years from the date of assumption of office.
-Officers holding the post of Principal Secretary to Government.
+The Commission is headed by the State Election Commissioner, who is appointed by the Governor of Andhra Pradesh on the recommendation of the state government.
+The appointee must be a person holding or having held an office not lower in rank than that of a Principal Secretary to the Government.

-Andhra Pradesh State Election Commissioner is Nilam Sawhney, retired IAS.
+The current Andhra Pradesh State Election Commissioner is Nilam Sawhney, a retired IAS officer.